simbrain/simbrain/README.md

 1) Open different workspaces using File > Open Workspace and press play in the in the workspace toolbar.

 2) Run different scripts using the Script menu in the workspace menu, and pressing play in the workspace toolbar.

+## Build process

+All builds are coordinated using `build.gradle.kts`

+- For mac, use the `signMacApp` task then `pushMacInstaller`
+- For pc, use the `signWindowsApp` task then `pushWindowsInstaller`
+- For Linux, use `createZip` then `pushZip`

+Note: notarization (only used on Mac) is not yet implemented

+Debugging the install.
+If app fails to run go to `Simbrain.app/Contents/app` and invoke using `java -jar Simbrain.jar`